bunnybunnybun/TacOS/README.md

  - Dynamic workspaces.
 Use different workspaces to stay organized!
  - Keyboard driven; you can operate the system completely without a mouse, if you are inclined to do so :)
  - Preset themes.
 Use the Theme Switcher application to switch between beautiful, premade themes!
+ - Smooth animations to please your eyes...
- - Extremely customizable; If you don't like how any of the premade themes, you can customize everything to exactly how you like it!
+ - Extremely customizable; If you don't like any of the premade themes, you can customize everything to exactly how you like it!

  ## Todos/coming soon
  - A simple unified settings app, to be able to change all the basic system settings (like wallpaper, panel configuration, bluetooth settings etc) from one app.
  - Actually create the demo video :(
  - Add more preset themes!
+ - Support for logging in with a fingerprint reader
  - and SO MUCH MORE :) :)